Today’s header image was created by Jay. It’s a photo of my NES Advantage Stick

 Talk about a handicap

 I can’t really talk about the games I used to play as a child without going into detail about how I used to play games back in the days of cartridge gaming.
-As Jamie mentioned in a previous post we had a NES Advantage stick… Talk about a sodding handicap that thing was HUGE!!
+As Jay mentioned in a previous post we had a NES Advantage stick… Talk about a sodding handicap that thing was HUGE!!

 Even as an adult the joystick on it is massive, the only other controller like it that I have is my ps3 arcade stick AND that has more buttons.
 Who in their right mind would play something like Metroid or, Heaven forfend, Contra with that bad boy?